uiowa/uiowa/basic-site-settings/index.md

 ## Site Details

-Change your site name, give it a slogan or update the site email address.
+You can change your site name, give it a slogan or update the site email address.

 ## Front Page